Graciekan21/arts/TESTING.md

 I encountered an error when running yarn start.
 A screenshot of the error is attached below.
 This issue occurred at the last minute, preventing me from running the server again

 I also encountered a 500 error in the dev tools that I couldn't fix due to time constraints.
 I acknowledge that I was a bit slower this time and had a lot to manage.

+Some errors in the dev tools are expected.
+These errors were also present in the walkthrough, so they are expected.